Kings, Ambassadors, Priests, and Temples of God

 The End Time Church Age

-All of what is said in the New Testament about worshiping the Father and how the early church functioned as an organizational entity is totally consistent with what is said in the Old Testament about God's worship and governmental system that he gave to ancient Israel.
+All of what is said in the New Testament about worshiping the Father and how the early church functioned as an organizational entity is totally consistent with what is said in the biblical record about God's worship and governmental system that he gave to ancient Israel.

 What is said about the early church must be understood within the context of this worship and governmental system or one cannot understand how the church is to function today or how the Father's plan for the salvation of all of humanity after Christ's return will be implemented.

-When one understands that the worship and governmental system that the Creator God originally gave to ancient Israel is the system that the church is to operate under today, what is said in the New Testament about the Father's children being kings, ambassadors, priests, citizens of his kingdom, and members of his royal household today can be understood.
+When one understands that the worship and governmental system that the Creator God originally gave to ancient Israel is the system that the church is to operate under today, what is said in the New Testament about the Father's children being kings, ambassadors, priests, temples, citizens of his kingdom, and members of his royal household today can be understood if one is willing to dedicate the time and effort to diligently study the scriptures and meditate on what is found in them.